DannyRoberts95/Creative-Programming/01_Colors/04_lerpColors/README.md

   let endCol = colorsRight[y];
   //for each column in the row... for (let x = 0; x <= tileCountX; x++) {
-    //establish the amount the current tile's color should be lerped by let lerpAmount = map(x, 0, tileCountX - 1, 0, 1);
+    //establish the current tile's color using the lerpAmount let lerpAmount = map(x, 0, tileCountX - 1, 0, 1);
-    //lerp between startCol and endCol by the specified amount let interColor = lerpColor(startCol, endCol, lerpAmount);
+    //lerp between startCol and endCol by the lerpAmount let interColor = lerpColor(startCol, endCol, lerpAmount);
     // set the fill
     fill(interColor);